 After the second world war, the N. 24th St. strip stopped growing in ernest, although there were a few developments.
 Carver Savings and Loan, the city’s first black-owned bank, opened in 1944.
 Jews continued to own a number of businesses, and the number of black-owned businesses serving the African American community stopped growing.

 In 1954, Charlie Hall started the Fair Deal Cafe at 2114 N. 24th to become Omaha’s “Black City Hall”, which it served as for almost 50 years.
+There were many exceptional places to eat along North 24th Street, including the Fair Deal, Carter’s Cafe, the Live Wire, and many others.

 |Tony Salerno’s Lothrop Shoe Service in the 1940s.
 It was located at 3124 North 24th Street.|